phanidora/Spin-up-Splunk-using-Terraform.-/README.md

    - Creating dashboards for visualizations

 ## Bonus Features
-- **Splunk Capabilities:** The project demonstrates creating users, indexes, setting up data inputs, creating saved searches and dashboard in Splunk.
+- **Splunk Capabilities:** The project demonstrates creating users, indexes, setting up data inputs, creating saved searches and dashboards in Splunk.
 - **Creating a User**
-    - A new user, testuser, has been created in Splunk with administrative privileges:
+    - A new user, testuser, has been created in Splunk with administrative privileges.
     - Username: `testuser`
     - Email: user_email@example.com
     - Role: admin
     - This user can be found in Splunk by navigating to `Settings -> Users and Authentication -> Users`.

 - **Creating an Index**
-    - A new index called `user-test-index` is set up:
+    - A new index called `user-test-index` is set up.
     - Index Name: `user-test-index`
     - Hot Buckets: 6
     - DB Size Limit: 976 GB upto